jafioti/dataflow/README.md

 // Training loop
 for example in &mut dataloader {
    // Now example is a vector of tokenized strings!
-   // Do with them what you may...
+   // Do with them what you please...
 }
 ```